Migrant crisis with many deaths from drowning in the Mediterranean

 The NHS responded with unprecedented actions to expand the capacity to deliver intensive care to Covid-19 patients.
 Student and retired nurses and doctors were brought onto the front line, planned care was cancelled, new hospital sites were opened, and the standards for discharging patients were lowered.
 The availability of tests and protective equipment for staff became a dominant political and operational issue.

 Later in 2019 NHS England published a set of proposals for legislative change.
 These included provision for the merger in practice of NHS England and the trust regulator NHS Improvement, the removal of competition and procurement laws from NHS bodies, and new abilities for NHS trusts and commissioners to pool powers and appointments.
-The proposals also suggested giving NHS Improvement powers to direct trusts to merge and control their capital spending.
+These directives and ambitions were given legal backing by the 2022 Health and Care Act.
+This abolished CCGs and passed their powers on to Integrated Care Systems run by Integrated Care Boards.
+The representation of NHS trusts on these boards marked the end of 30 years during which a split between purchasers and providers of care was intensified.
+Reinforcing this, the Act included powers to change procurement rules, making it easier to justify not putting contracts out to the market.
+Responsibilities and budgets were not pooled across health and social care, although a White Paper described aspirations for this to happen more locally.

 In response to the growing threat of Covid-19 to the UK population, NHS England and NHS Improvement declared a Level 4 National Incident on January 30th 2020, allowing them to directly order trusts and commissioners to cancel elective care and immediately discharge all patients medically fit to leave hospital.